What’s the one thing you can do to make your dog live longer or be healthier?

 1. Feed A Raw Diet

-One of the best ways to immediately improve your dog’s health is to toss that bag of kibble in the trash and start feeding him a fresh, raw diet.
+One of the best ways to immediately improve your dog’s health is to toss that bag of kibble in the trash.
+Start feeding him a fresh, raw diet.
 There’s really nothing magical about what’s in the raw diet … what’s important is what’s not in it …

-Kibble needs to contain at least 30% starchy carbohydrates to hold it together (and even canned and dehydrated foods contain a lot of starch because kibble has set the bar really low for dog owners).
+Kibble needs to contain at least 30% starchy carbohydrates to hold it together.
 Some kibbles contain as much as 60% starch (and kibble manufacturers aren’t required to say how much is in the food).

 Why is starch a problem?
 There are a few important reasons …